Skip to main content

 This policy brief considers the democratic dimension of the EU’s energy project.
 It looks at the links between political systems, energy sources and technological systems, as well as the democratic challenges and opportunities created by the need to drastically change our energy production and consumption patterns.

 It is the last of four briefs exploring the various dimensions of the EU’s energy project, all based on expert input and discussions among the GEF Knowledge Communities.
-The other three deal with energy security, the social dimension, and climate and sustainability.
+The other three deal with energy security, the social dimension, and climate and sustainability

 Energy democracy can be seen as the glue binding all these other dimensions together, since it is relevant across the full spectrum of energy issues: continuity of supply, access, affordability and sustainability.
 It is therefore critical to the success of the energy project as a whole.
 To move its agenda forward, we propose a framework based on various governance levels, at which the democratic dimension of energy can be implemented and strengthened.